 See a Magic Show

 There's something sexy about a night filled with magic, but splurge on the real deal because an amateur magician isn't anything like amateur comedy night.
-If you live in New York, we've heard The Magician at The NoMad is not to be missed, while Los Angeles is home to the iconic Magic Castle (but you need to know a member).
+If you live in New York, we've heard The Magician is not to be missed, while Los Angeles is home to the iconic Magic Castle (but you need to know a member).

 Go to the Zoo